snowy-tiger/Monty-Hall-Simulation/README.md

 ### What is the Monty Hall Problem? :question:

 The Monty Hall problem is a probability puzzle based on a game show scenario where a contestant is asked to choose one of three doors.
-Behind one door is a car, and behind the other two doors are goats.
+Behind a door is a car, and behind the other two doors are goats.
 After the contestant picks a door, the host, who knows what's behind each door, opens another door, revealing a goat.
 The contestant then has the option to stick with their original choice or switch to the other unopened door.

 ### How to Run the Simulation :computer: